-Fat tails, {VaR} and subadditivity
+Fat tails, VaR and subadditivity

 Download paper

-Danielsson, J., C. de Vries, B. Jorgensen, G. Samorodnitsky, and S. Mandira (2012, March).
+Daníelsson, J., C. de Vries, B. Jorgensen, G. Samorodnitsky, and S. Mandira (2012, March).
 Fat tails, VaR and subadditivity.
+Journal of Econometrics.

 Financial institutions rely heavily on Value-at-Risk (VaR) as a risk measure, even though it is not subadditive.
 First, we theoretically show that the VaR portfolio measure is subadditive in the relevant tail region if asset returns are multivariate regularly varying, thus allowing for dependent returns.
 Second, we note that VaR estimated from historical simulations may lead to violations of subadditivity.
 This upset of the theoretical VaR subadditivity in the tail arises because the coarseness of the empirical distribution can affect the apparent fatness of the tails.
 Finally, we document a dramatic reduction in the frequency of subadditivity violations, by using semi--parametric extreme value techniques for VaR estimation instead of historical simulations.

-title={Fat tails, {VaR} and subadditivity},
+title = {Fat tails, {VaR} and subadditivity},

 }

-Exchange rate determination and inter--market order flow effects
+Exchange rate determination and inter-market order flow effects

 Systemic risk arising from computer based trading and connections to the empirical literature on systemic risk